TexasInstruments/edgeai-tidl-tools/examples/osrt_python/README.md

 | 'bias_calibration'        | 0 for disable, 1 for enable                      |
 | 'channel_wise_quantization' | 0 for disable, 1 for enable                    |

+Note that the TVM-only feature, running TIDL-unsupported layers on C7x with parameter "c7x_codegen=1", requires Processor SDK 8.2 or newer.
+This feature has only been validated with selected models in TI's Edgeai-benchmark that are using the TVM flow.
+We will continue to work on this feature to improve the operator coverage and generate more performant C7x code.
+If your model encounters problem with this feature, please set "c7x_codegen=0" and run the TIDL-unsupported layers on Arm.

 ## Trouble Shooting
 Refre this [Troubel Shooting](../../docs/tidl_osr_debug.md) section if any issues observed during compialtion of custom models